 Greek yoghurt

-In the evenings, many of us find ourselves turning to sweet things like desserts or biscuits.
+In the evenings, many of us turn to sweet things like desserts or biscuits.
 However, high-sugar foods are some of the worst things we can eat before bed – not only because they’re high in calories and won’t keep us full for long, but because sugar may disturb sleep.

-For something that feels like a treat, yet is low in calories and full of nutrients, why not turn to Greek yoghurt?
-Greek yoghurt is high in protein and calcium, which enables the brain to produce melatonin.
+For something that feels like a treat, yet is low in calories and full of nutrients, why not have some Greek yoghurt?
+It’s high in protein and calcium, which helps the brain produce melatonin.

 6. Eggs